-Since financial management is such an important part of running a successful dropshipping business, here’s some information on how to understand and plan for your pricing, costs, revenues, and profits.
+Since financial management is such an important part of running a successful dropshipping business, here’s some information on the true costs of dropshipping.
+Learn how to understand and plan for your pricing, costs, revenues, and profits.

 Understanding Your Business Costs

 Here are the main areas where you’re going to incur costs as a business owner.

 These are the costs you incur for every product you sell.

 - Product costs — the basic cost for purchasing the item from the manufacturer.
 This will be their “list price” but you should take into account any discounts or promotions you receive.

 - Logistics costs — the cost for the supplier to send your product to your customer.
 This will likely vary depending on where they are sending to.

 - Listing and commission costs — if you’re hosting a store on an ecommerce marketplace like Amazon or eBay, these are the costs they charge when you sell an item.

 These are the costs incurred across your business as a whole.

 - Hosting costs — the costs to host your website or store, either on a platform like Shopify or Squarespace, or on an ecommerce marketplace like Amazon or Rakuten.